knavesec/CredMaster/README.md

 ### TBD ###

 Since plugin creation is simple, I'm hoping others try their hand at creating these.
 Plugins from CredKing PRs include Gmail, Microsoft Live and CiscoVPN, I haven't had the time to port.
+If you have a plugin request, please include request details & response info for good/bad logins (info redacted of course).

 ## Installation ##